 Read NPPA’s comments here:

-August 24th, 2012 by Justice Warren and tagged copyright, copyright small claims, legislation, national press photographers association, photojournalism
+August 24th, 2012 by Advocacy Intern and tagged copyright, copyright small claims, legislation, national press photographers association, photojournalism

 The National Press Photographers Association (NPPA) has submitted comments to the Intellectual Property Enforcement Commission (IPEC) detailing recommendations that would improve copyright protection for visual images.